Credit Unions Adapt to Pot Regulations

 After reading federal guidelines on how financial institutions could offer banking services to marijuana businesses, Jennifer Roberts, COO of the $207 million Obee Credit Union, never expected her cooperative would be able to serve the pot industry.

 “I read the Cole Memo and thought, there is no way our small credit union can do anything in this arena to comply, so we decided we were not going to get involved,” Roberts recalled.

 Most financial institutions are wary about serving the marijuana industry because it could potentially create the compliance nightmare from hell, coupled with the possibility of federal crackdowns.

-Despite initial serious doubts, Obee CU learned how to manage serving its marijuana business clients, even with all of the added layers of regulatory costs and scrutiny.
+Despite initial serious doubts, the Tumwater, Wash.-based Obee learned how to manage serving its marijuana business clients, even with the added layers of regulatory costs and scrutiny.